pravsemilo/swift-notes/swift.org/Getting_Started.md

 ## Building an Executable
 * A target is considered as an executable if it contains a file named `main.swift`.
 * The package manager will compile that file into a binary executable.
+* You can create an executable named `Hello` using :
 ```bash
 $ mkdir Hello
 $ cd Hello